Scam Library

 Marketplace & payment scams

-Fake buyers and sellers on Facebook, eBay, and Craigslist using non-reversible payments to steal your money.
+Fake buyers and sellers on Facebook, eBay, and Craigslist using non-reversible payments to steal money.

 Job & task scams